Reemaa828/DataEngineerJourney/01.SQL&Database/00.MahratechDatabaseCourse/Ch.7_Normalization/All_About_Normalization.md

 >[!TIP]
 >- It's recommended to stop at the third normal form.
->- there's fourth and fifth... and so on normal forms but it may effect the performance.
+>- there's fourth and fifth... and so on normal forms but it may affect the performance.